 By early morning we will pass the Diomede Islands.
 Here Russia and America are separated by only 2.3 nautical miles of ocean.
 Later this afternoon we make an expedition landing on the Chukotka coast, our last chance to enjoy the wildlife and tundra landscape.

-Relax and enjoy onboard activities and natural history lectures as we sail across the Anadyrskiy Bay towards Anadyr.
+Relax and enjoy onboard activities and natural history lectures as we sail across the Anadyrsky Bay towards Anadyr.

 Our incredible journey complete, we dock at the port of Anadyr.
 After a farewell breakfast, transfer to the airport or your hotel in town